jx2lee/Kubeflower/README.md

 If installing through a public network, the `docker_registry` is not set.

-## (Optional) Push image needed to install kubeflow
+## (Optional) Push image to install kubeflow

-Push the image tar needed for Kubeflow installation in the private docker registry. check the contents of [https://github.com/jx2lee/kubeflow-image-loader](https://github.com/jx2lee/kubeflow-image-loader).
+Push the image tar needed for Kubeflow installation in the private docker registry. check the contents: [https://github.com/jx2lee/kubeflow-image-loader](https://github.com/jx2lee/kubeflow-image-loader).

 ## Install Kubeflow

-Follow the steps below to use `installer.sh`
+Follow the steps to use `installer.sh`

 ### Build